skypilot-org/skypilot/docs/source/reference/storage.rst

 A bucket used in :code:`MOUNT` mode can act as a shared file system across workers running on different nodes.

-**💡 Example use-case**: `Inter-Process Communication (IPC) <https://github.com/skypilot-org/skypilot/blob/master/examples/storage/pingpong.yaml>`_, sharing data and outputs between workers.
+**💡 Example use case**: `Inter-Process Communication (IPC) <https://github.com/skypilot-org/skypilot/blob/master/examples/storage/pingpong.yaml>`_, sharing data and outputs between workers.

 .. code-block:: yaml